ScottLogic/blog/hbedford/_posts/2023-06-22-Pixel-Pioneers-Conference-2023.md

 ### Web Development in the Times of AI
-To round off the day an excellent talk on web development and how it relates to AI was given.
+To round off the day was an excellent talk on web development and how it relates to AI.
 It felt like a rally cry towards the warnings and assumptions of AI.
 The hype around the subject was put into question.
 Is it _actually_ useful?
 Is it ready?
-An anxiety of transparency was conveyed from the speaker.
+An anxiety around the transparency of training data sources was conveyed from the speaker.
 Without it, how can we verify AI's validity from a technical point of view?
 What struck me was how he questioned what is being used to train these models.
 There are many bad examples of code out there, but are they being used to train these models?
 If so, then surely there should be a way to signpost a repository as exempt from being used as training.

 What was highlighted though was how AI can work with developers to automate less interesting tasks.
 If used correctly, it could save time and allow developers to focus on more interesting pieces of work.